 Mistake 6, skipping the checks

-The cost: you pile up invisible errors that blow up later.
+What happens: you pile up invisible errors that blow up later.
 One bad type here, a broken import there, and suddenly your build stops compiling with 47 errors.

 Tip: with a well-configured permissions file (chapter 9), Claude runs these checks automatically without asking.